Akashkpillai/resume-analyzer/README.md

 - Verify file format (PDF only)

 ### AI Parsing Not Working
-- Verify OpenAI API key is set correctly
+- Verify GROQ API key is set correctly
 - Check API key has sufficient credits
 - System will fallback to basic parsing if API fails